^

 The structure of the drug contains a combination of neurotropic active ingredients – B-vitamins: cyanocobalamin and thiamine with pyridoxine.

-It was revealed that any B-vitamins can have an analgesic effect of varying degrees of intensity.
-Cyanocobalamin is most pronounced, then pyridoxine, and then thiamine.
-In this case, the complex of all three substances has a more significant effect than in the case of using each element separately.
+It has been found that any B-vitamins can have an analgesic effect of varying intensity.
+Cyanocobalamin has the greatest effect, followed by pyridoxine, and then thiamine.
+At the same time, the complex of all three substances has a more significant effect than in the case of using each element separately.

-• brief relief of pain;
+• short-term relief of pain;

-• a decrease in the intensity of paresthesias;
+• reduction in the intensity of paresthesia;

 Pharmacokinetics